cloud-gov/deploy-autoscaler/README.md

  3. Create ops files for rds and loggregator certs
  4. Deploy
  5. Register broker
- 6. Test
+ 6. Enable the broker for an organization
+ 7. Acceptance Tests
+ 8. Manual Tests
- 7. Install plugin
+ 9. Install plugin

 Overall instructions for install are at https://github.com/cloudfoundry/app-autoscaler-release/blob/main/README.md .
 While the overall process is correct, many of the details, such as user names and base yaml files to use are incorrect.
 These are corrected for in this set of instructions.
 With that out of the way, let's deploy!